chrispository/ComfyUI-RunPod-August-2025/README.md

-# Better ComfyUI Slim - August 2025 Version + Instructions for Newbies
+# Better ComfyUI Slim on RunPod - August 2025 Version + Instructions for Newbies

 This is a fork of kodxana's original Dockerfiles for a slim ComfyUI build.
 I was having various issues getting it to run in August 2025, so this version is hardcoded with a working dependency list as of 8/5/2025, and lots of debugging info in the console logs if you run into any issues.